emicklei/licenser/README.md

-# licenser - adds missing copyright notice to all your source files
+# licenser - adds copyright notice to all your source files

-## Go
-Adds your notice before the **package** statement using // as comment indicator.
+    go get github.com/emicklei/licenser

-## Usage
+## Help

-    licenser -d -go notice.txt
+    Usage: licenser [flags] [path...]

-    -d : perform a dry run, see what files would be changed
+    -d	dry run, see what would change

-    -go : files with extension .go will use this copyright notice
+    -e string
+            file extension for which the copyright notice must be added (default ".go") -f string
+            source token that indicates where the actual source will start -t string
+            source token that indicates where the actual source will start (default "package")

 ## Example Apache v2